Application Process

 • Tells admissions readers how to interpret your transcript in context.

-• Critical for Korean general high schools, where US readers have little prior context about your school.
+• Especially important for students from schools that US readers have little prior context about.

 • If your high school doesn't have a school profile, ask your counselor to create one before application season.